seviu/swiftdaddy/Content/articles/Optionals under the hood.md

 print(str.uppercased())
 ```

-This code will spectacuraly fail with the following error message: `Value of optional type 'Optional<String>' must be unwrapped to refer to member 'uppercased' of wrapped base type 'String'`
+This code will spectacularly fail with the following error message: `Value of optional type 'Optional<String>' must be unwrapped to refer to member 'uppercased' of wrapped base type 'String'`

 To fix it we can use `?`
 ```swift